niravnmore/phptut/se_assiginment.md

 # Module 1 : Overview of IT Industry

 #### What is a program?
-Q. Explain in you own words what a program is and how it functions.
+Q-1.
+Explain in you own words what a program is and how it functions.
 - Program is a set of instructions given to a machine, device or hardware that is able to decode it.
 - The device follows the set of instructions sequentially to accomplish a task.

 #### What is Programming?
-Q. What are the key steps involved in the programming process?
+Q-2.
+What are the key steps involved in the programming process?
 - Programming involves understanding a given problem and producing a solution for it.
 It include designing algorithm, coding, testing, removing errors, deployment and maintenance.

 #### Types of Programming Languages
-Q. What are the main differences between high-level and low-level programming languages?
+Q-3.
+What are the main differences between high-level and low-level programming languages?
 - Low level programming is similar or closer to machine code and provides a precise control and efficiency over how a perticular task is performed.
 - Low level programming are diffcult to understand and code.
 - High level programming languages are similar or closer to human language and can be easily understood about what a set of instructions are trying to achieve.
 - High level programming languages are mostly independent of the underlying hardware.

 #### World Wide Web & How Internet Works
-Q. Describe the roles of the client and server in web communication.
+Q-4.
+Describe the roles of the client and server in web communication.
 - In web communication, a client is an entity that is requesting information and server is an entity that is providing the requested information.
 - In normal cases, there is a single server serving multiple clients in a given duration of time.

 #### Network Layers on Client and Server
-Q. Explain the function of the TCP/IP model and its layers.
+Q-5.
+Explain the function of the TCP/IP model and its layers.
 - TCP/IP model is an internet network framework used to provide reliable data communication among different devices and networks.
 - Layers of TCP/IP
     - Application Layer : provides interfaces and protocols for user communication